Free Majorana Fermions with Superconducting Quantum Wires and a Magnetic Impurity: Majorana Fermion in a Superconducting Wire with a Majorana Impurity

-Below, I derive the wavefunction of the zero-energy edge solution associated to the fermion $\gamma_b$ in purple in the model of Eq. (\ref{model}).
-I also show how the role of the Kondo coupling $\lambda$ is equivalent to modify the bound state of Fabrizio-Gogolin \cite{FabrizioGogolin} into a Majorana fermion, the form of the wavefunction of the solution at the edges maintaining a similar shape.
+First, I shall derive the wavefunction associated to this zero-energy Majorana bound state $\gamma_b$ at the edge.
+I generalize the approach of Fabrizio-Gogolin for the Luther-Emery liquid \cite{FabrizioGogolin} in the presence of the impurity that will then allow for Majorana solutions for bound states at interfaces showing in the resolution a parallel with topological interfaces in the sense of Jackiw-Rebbi \cite{JackiwRebbi,Shenbook,articlefluctuation}.
 We look for solutions in energy space, with $\epsilon$ the energy, of the form $c(x)=\sum_{\epsilon} c_{\epsilon} \chi_{\epsilon}(x)$ such that the Hamiltonian $H_0+H_m$ can be written as $\sum_{\epsilon} \epsilon c^{\dagger}_{\epsilon} c_{\epsilon}$.
+Here, $\chi_{\epsilon}(x)$ is assumed to be real.
 From the correspondence of Hamiltonians in {\it energy} and {\it real space}, we can then write down

 The last term of each line comes from the coupling to the magnetic impurity i.e. at $x=0$.
 The identification between these two terms leads to the normalization of the wavefunction $\sum_{\epsilon}\chi^2_{\epsilon}(0)=1$; we look for a real wavefunction symmetrically localized around $x=0$.
-When $\lambda=0$, the equation for the zero-energy bound state is very similar to the one in the Jackiw-Rebbi model presenting a protected bound state at an interface with a potential difference in the Dirac equation \cite{Shenbook,articlefluctuation}.
+When $\lambda=0$, the equation for the zero-energy bound state is indeed very similar to the one in the Jackiw-Rebbi model presenting a protected bound state at an interface with a potential difference in the Dirac equation \cite{Shenbook,articlefluctuation}.
+We also have